didi/mand-mobile/components/captcha/README.en-US.md

 #### Captcha Events

 ##### @show()
-Emit when captcha is shown
+Invoked when captcha is shown

 #### @hide()
-Emit when captcha is hidden
+Invoked when captcha is hidden

 #### @send()
-Emit when user click resend button
+Invoked when user clicks resend button

 #### @submit(code)
-Emit when user submit
+Invoked when user submits